MicrosoftDocs/win32/desktop-src/WmiSdk/commandlineeventconsumer.md

 Access type: Read-only
 </dt> </dl>

-Number, in seconds, that the WMI service waits before killing a process—0 (zero) indicates a process is not to be killed.
+Number, in seconds, that the WMI service waits before killing a process 0 (zero) indicates a process is not to be killed.
 Killing a process prevents a process from running indefinitely.

 </dd> <dt>